Galactic foreground residue biases in cosmic-microwave-background lensing-convergence reconstruction and delensing of B-mode maps: Simulations

 \subsection{Galactic foreground}

-Linearly polarised thermal dust emission dominates the CMB signal at frequencies higher than $90~GHz$, where upcoming CMB surveys will operate, while the synchrotron emission prevails the polarisation signal at lower frequencies.
+Linearly polarised thermal dust emission dominates the CMB signal at frequencies higher than $90~GHz$, where upcoming CMB surveys will operate, while the synchrotron emission dominates the polarisation signal at lower frequencies.